ifm/ifm3d/examples/o3r/configuration/configuration.md

 ::::
 :::::

+## Parameter configuration priorities

+When configuring the O3R, the parameters are applied in a specific order.
+This is to ensure no inconsistent configuration can be applied.
+For instance, changing the mode will change the limits of some parameters, therefore the mode change has to be applied first.

+Order of configuration:
+- device
+- ports
+- applications/classes
+- applications/instances
+## Using the JSON schema

+A JSON schema for the current O3R configuration is available and the user can use it to check the configuration before setting it.

 ## Configuration after replacing / changing hardware

 If the user utilized a `save_init()`-function to make the configuration persistent over reboots in the past they may face a situation when replacing hardware / changing camera head connectivity to the VPU: